 Only seven per cent of the waste was made up of personal computers, printers, cellphones and similar equipment.

 Researchers said in many cases it made economic sense to recover metals that included 16.5 million tonnes of iron, 1.9 million tonnes of copper as well as 300 tonnes of gold.

 The gold alone was valued at $11.2 billion, with the precious metal used in devices because it is a good, non-corrosive conductor of electricity.

-“At the same time, the hazardous content of e-waste constitute a ‘toxic mine’ that must be managed with extreme care,” said Malone, referring to components such as lead and mercury which are found on some discarded devices.
+“At the same time, the hazardous content of electronic recycling constitute a ‘toxic mine’ that must be managed with extreme care,” said Malone, referring to components such as lead and mercury which are found on some discarded devices.

-Global volumes of e-waste were likely to rise by more than 20 per cent to 50 million tonnes in 2018, driven by rising sales and shorter lifetimes of electronic equipment, the report said.
+Global volumes of electronic recycling were likely to rise by more than 20 per cent to 50 million tonnes in 2018, driven by rising sales and shorter lifetimes of electronic equipment, the report said.

 Ruediger Kuehr, one of the authors of the report, said many people were aware of the global problem of waste but often left aging toys or cellphones in drawers or cellars at home.
 “People don’t see it as an issue in their own households,” he said.